bartosian/NotiBot/README.md

 3. Install Go on your system.
 4. Clone the repository using the command git clone git@github.com:bartosian/dstwilio.git.
 5. Change to the cloned directory using the command ``cd dstwilio``.
-6. Build the executable using the command ``go build -o dstwilio main.go``.
+6. Build the executable using the command ``go build -o dstwilio ./cmd/main.go``.
 7. Move the executable to /usr/local/bin using the command ``sudo mv dstwilio /usr/local/bin``.
 8. Set the required environment variables and create a system service file.
 To create the service file, run the following commands: